Online: Writing Romance

 Even if you’re not writing a romance, including a touch of romance in a different kind of novel can enlarge and enrich readers’ experience and widen your potential reading audience.

-Come to this workshop with author Anne Gracie prepared to write and read, and improve your writing skills with practical writing exercises.
+Join this online romance writing workshop with author Anne Gracie prepared to write and read, and improve your writing skills with practical writing exercises.
 Share your writing to get reader and tutor feedback — it’s good preparation for publication.

 Topics covered will include: